North v South: Revival

 The last North v South contest of the 20th century was a one-day 50 over match at Trent Bridge in the 1971 season, which the South won by 9 runs.
 There was a temporary revival in March 2017 when a three-match series, under one-day 50 overs rules, was staged in the United Arab Emirates.
 In March 2018, a similar series was played in Barbados as part of the English county cricket pre-season schedule.

-List of first-class North v South matches
+List of North v South matches

 Scorecards of all these matches from 1836 to 1961 are held on the CricketArchive database.